material-components/material-components-android/docs/components/Button.md

 ## Outlined button

 [Outlined buttons](https://material.io/components/buttons/#outlined-button) are
-medium-emphasis buttons.
-They contain actions that are important, but aren’t the primary action in an app.
+for actions that need attention but aren’t the primary action, such as “See all” or “Add to cart.”
+This is also the button to use for giving someone the opportunity to change their mind or escape a flow.

 ### Outlined button examples